jacquesikot/react-native-navigation-container/README.md

 ## About <a name = "about"></a>

-The goal of `react-native-navigation-container` is to provide a convinient method to load static fonts and assets during the app splash screen and to provide useful utility features for better expo and react-native devlopment.
+The goal of `react-native-navigation-container` is to provide a convinient method to load static fonts and assets during the app splash screen and to provide useful utility features for better expo and react-native development.

 ## Features